jpreall/halfsat/README.md

 ## Overview
 Creates halfsat curves as reference for additional sequencing.
-Scrapes web_summary.html to obtain reference information for different tables.
-The package contains two main files, 'metrics', 'predictUMIs', and 'webSum_10x_halfsat'
+Scrapes web_summary.html and metrics_summary_json.json files that are outputted from 10x Genomics' CellRanger count platform to obtain reference information.
+The package contains two main modules, 'metrics', 'predictUMIs', and 'webSum_10x_halfsat'.

 **metrics** will scrape a list of web_summary files for all relevant information depending on the table-type provided: full, delivery doc, or repooling.
 Repooling allows for the additional parameter of 'readsDesired', which is used in the repooling calculation.

-**predictUMIs** will take in a metrics_summary_json.json file and output UMIs/cell predictions and half-saturation based a michaelis menten curve fit.
+**predictUMIs** will take in a metrics_summary_json.json file and output UMIs/cell predictions by fitting data to the michaelis-menten model.
+Can plot new data on the model fit and estimate the goodness of fit with test data.

-**webSum_10x_halfSat** will take in a web_summary.html file and output half-saturation plots and relevant information such as sequencing saturation half-sat point, current sequencing saturation level, current reads per cell, and current genes per cell.
-Additionally, the user can input the desired reads per cell for the samples and see the corresponding sequencing saturation and unique genes per cell based on the curves generated.
+**webSum_10x_halfSat** will take in a web_summary.html file and output half-saturation plots and relevant information from the web_summary file.
+Can predict sequencing saturation and median genes/cell prediction based on reads/cell by fitting data to either the michaelis-menten equation or lander-waterman equation.
+Can plot new data on the model fit and estimate the goodness of fit with test data.

 ## Installation
 ### 1. Create a new directory and clone repository